 - What is in this product?
 This Ingredient Transparency relates to non-toxic, often vegan-only ingredients without any animal testing involved;

-- Where are responsible business practices being modelled by the brand?
-This Corporate Environmental Commitment relates to ethical sourcing, environmentally-conscious packaging and corporate responsibility;
+- Where are responsible business practices being modeled by the brand?
+This Corporate Environmental Commitment relates to ethical sourcing, environmentally-conscious packaging, and corporate responsibility;

 So while we don’t (yet!) have regulations and standards, it makes it all the more important to ask these questions and be mindful of these multiple aspects of sustainable beauty.